Flore-Mueth/ADA_P3-jekyll/index.md

 ### Reflecting on the Limitations of Our Definition

 Firstly, the dataset includes movies with varying numbers of actors.
 Films with only one actor cannot be included in the diversity calculation, as it would not provide meaningful insights into cast diversity.
-For a more comprehensive analysis, one could also consider whether an actor belongs to a minority group, adding another dimension to the evaluation.<br> {: .text-justify}
+For a more comprehensive analysis, one could also consider whether an actor belongs to a minority group, adding another dimension to the evaluation.<br>
 Secondly, the diversity coefficient relies on the previously defined ethnic groups.
 Any changes to the characteristics of these groups—such as their size, number, or composition—will directly impact the diversity factor.
 This highlights the importance of consistent and well-defined groupings when conducting such analyses.
 {: .text-justify}